 - G. Multiple Sign Applications.
 When an application proposes two or more signs, the application may be granted either in whole or in part, with separate decisions as to each proposed sign.
 When an application is denied in whole or in part, the Director's written notice of determination shall specify the grounds for such denial. - H. Revocation or Cancellation.
 The Director shall revoke any approval upon refusal of the holder thereof to comply with the provisions of this Chapter and/or the terms or conditions of any permit, after written notice of noncompliance and at least 15 days opportunity to cure. - I. Permits Issued in Error.
 Any approval or permit issued in error may be summarily revoked at any time before substantial work in reliance upon the permit has been accomplished, by the City upon written notice to the holder of the reason for the revocation. - J. Interpretation of Provisions.
 Whenever the application of this Chapter is uncertain, the Director may refer the matter to the Planning Commission for determination.
 All interpretations are to be made in light of the Basic Policies section (17.07.030) of this Chapter. - K. Variances.
 Applications for a variance from the terms of this Chapter shall be reviewed by the Planning Commission according to the variance procedures set forth in the Zoning Ordinance; however, variances shall be considered without reference to the proposed content, copy, or message of the proposed sign (other than the onsite/offsite distinction for commercial messages). - L. Uniform Sign Program.
-All applications for approval of signs in a shopping center, commercial, industrial or office complex, a group of three or more businesses on a parcel or project site or for commercial recreation uses shall be submitted in the form of Uniform Sign Program accompanied by sketches and drawings to scale and dimensions showing details of construction, including connections and electrical plans, if any, and shall delineate the typical size, shape, design, material, coloring, lettering, lighting and position of the signage in relationship to the building form or place where it will be displayed.
-Scaled sketches of existing signs on the premises shall accompany the application. - M. Motorists' Line of Sight.
+All applications for approval of signs in a commercial, industrial or office complex, a group of three or more businesses on a parcel or project site or for commercial recreation uses shall be submitted in the form of Uniform Sign Program accompanied by plans as set forth in Section 17.07.060 C. - M. Motorists' Line of Sight.
 All sign locations shall be safe for traffic sight purposes.
 A sight distance study may be required with each monument or pylon sign being proposed in the Uniform Sign Program when located next to any right-of-way, sidewalk, driveway, or as designated by the Community Development Director. - N. Program Approval.
 All sign programs shall be filed and reviewed as provided in this Chapter.
 Such Uniform Sign Programs shall be developed in full compliance with the requirements of this Chapter.
 No sign shall be installed which does not conform to the approved Uniform Sign Program.